JacquesCarette/Drasil/code/Drasil.md

 - **Expr/Extract**:function to extract names, and thence dependencies, from Expr.

-- **Chunk/Constrained/Core**: Definition of a constraint, and the reason why this constraint exists.
-There are, in fact, two kinds of constraints defined here, one on theories (which can be either an invariant or an assumption), or on variables (which can be to enclose it in an interval, or an enumeration).
+- **Chunk/Constrained/Core**: Definition of a constraint on variables, and the reason why this constraint exists.
+These constraints are either an interval enclosure or an enumeration.

+- **Development/UnitLang**: First, the 'Development' sub-hierarchy indicates that this should not be exported from Drasil.hs at all, just from Drasil.Development.
+  This defines the 'language of units', in two layers.
+First, as a 'laurent monomial' over basic symbols; and then as an extended type which takes into account synonyms scaling and shifting.
+This is the internal representation, which of course is only useful for printing.
+The combinators, one level up, for creating them, is more semantic.